-Aberdeen Group research showed that not only CFD analysis helps companies meeting their business targets but was, in the most cases, cost efficient in the times when the CFD software on average 100x more expensive.
+The Aberdeen Group's research showed that not only does CFD analysis help companies meet their business targets, but in most cases was more cost efficient even in the times when the CFD software on average was 100x more expensive.

-At the time, just like today, the top strategy reported by 46% manufacturers was to ‘improve business execution,’ and the key challenges hindering the goal were that: how to reduce the development schedules and how to deal with understaffed projects.
+At the time, just like today, the top strategy reported by 46% manufacturers was to ‘improve business execution,’ and the key challenges hindering that goal were: how to reduce the development schedules and how to deal with understaffed projects.

-At the same time the growing product complexity, that leads to the performance being impacted by multiple physical forces were the top concerns for design engineers.
-The Aberdeen Group states that ‘increasing part complexity as well as the multiple physical properties impacting products creates a need for design engineers to have better methods for understanding product behavior.’
+At the same time, the growing product complexity that leads to the performance being impacted by multiple physical forces were the top concerns for design engineers.
+The Aberdeen Group states that, "increasing part complexity as well as the multiple physical properties impacting products creates a need for design engineers to have better methods for understanding product behaviour."

-The solution was to try to understand the product's behavior during the development cycle.
-Here the growth of CFD solutions turned out to be very impactful.
+The solution was to try to understand the product's behaviour during the development cycle.
+In this case, the growth of CFD solutions turned out to be very impactful.

-The Aberdeen Group research showed design engineers were finding significant value in the ability to conduct CFD analyses while performing design work.
+The Aberdeen Group's research showed that design engineers were finding significant value in the ability to conduct CFD analysis while performing design work.
 That's not surprising.
-With CFD analysis design engineers made better decisions during the process so that they could meet both quality and revenue targets.
-They can identify and address any mistakes at an early stage, too.
+With CFD analysis, design engineers made better decisions during the process so that they could meet both quality and revenue targets.
+They can identify and address any mistakes at an early stage too.

 Here we come to the part about the direct ROI.
-The research showed that companies, where design engineers use CFD tools, were ‘21% more likely to meet launch dates than those who do not provide design engineers with these tools’, because ‘they are better able to address the top market pressure to bring products to market sooner and are therefore at a competitive advantage’.
+According to the research, companies where design engineers use CFD tools were 21% more likely to meet launch dates than those who did not provide design engineers with these tools because "they are able to better address the top market pressure to bring products to market sooner, and are therefore at a competitive advantage."

-The top business pressures that lead to the dynamic development of CFD software in the recent years were:
+The top business pressures that led to the dynamic development of CFD software in the recent years were:

 These business pressures crossed with real engineering pressures:

-Understanding the impact of trade-off decisions on behavior
+Understanding the impacts of trade-off decisions on behaviour.

 The challenges above may not surprise you, but the most intriguing part of the research is yet to come.
 The key ROI indicators influenced by CFD simulations were:

-You have to realize this data comes for the days where there were no automatic CFD analysis solutions widely available.
+You have to realise this data comes from the days where there were no automatic CFD analysis solutions widely available.
 On the one hand, the analysis was slowing down the design process, but the benefits were much more significant as the problems could be detected much earlier when fixing them was relatively easy.

-To understand the benefits of CFD analysis better, take a look at how the design engineers estimate the impact of removing CFD simulations from their manufacturing process.
+To understand the benefits of CFD analysis better, take a look at how design engineers estimate the impact of removing CFD simulations from their manufacturing process:

-The old CFD analysis software was already providing key ROI benefit.
-As much as 98% of the engineers participating in the survey found value in using CFD.
+The old CFD analysis software was already providing key ROI benefits.
+As many as 98% of the engineers participating in the survey found value in using CFD.

-Now, how do you think: what would be the answer today, when companies like ours succeeded in improving CFD software usability and cut down the cost at this scale?
+Now, what do you think?: What would be the answer today when companies like ours succeeded in improving CFD software usability and cut down the cost at this scale?

 Here's our draft comparison of a traditional on-premise CFD analysis software and a cloud SaaS solution we provide.
 Take a look at the difference in price and time spent on the simulations, and keep in mind that the quality of the result is comparable.
-How do you think, how would this affect the ROI researched by the Aberdeen Group?
+How would this affect the ROI researched by the Aberdeen Group?

-For years CFD analysis helped design engineers meet both quality and cost targets, and focus on innovating and improving their product at the same time.
+For years, CFD analysis helped design engineers meet both quality and cost targets, and focus on innovating and improving their product simultaneously.
 At the same time, the complexity of the design process is growing.
 This means more interactions within the system where multiple physical properties impact the product.

-The Aberdeen Group research showed that companies that provide design engineers with CFD tools to use during design are 21% more likely to meet launch dates.
-The new generation of CFD software not only cuts the time and the cost of each simulation.
-Making it possible for every designer, not only CFD specialist, to run the simulation opens utterly new CFD analysis usage practices.
+The Aberdeen Group's research showed that companies that provide design engineers with CFD tools to use during design stages are 21% more likely to meet launch dates.
+The new generation of CFD software reduces the time and the cost of each simulation, making it possible for every designer, not only CFD specialist, to run a simulation while introducing revolutionary new CFD analysis usage practises.